 Camera pose estimation, \ie extracting the camera intrinsics and extrinsics given a set of free-form multi-view scene-centric images (\eg tourist photos of Rome \cite{agarwal_building_2009}), is a traditional Computer Vision problem with a history stretching long before the inception of modern computers \cite{kruppa1913ermittlung}.
 It is a crucial task in various applications, including augmented and virtual reality, and has recently regained the attention of the research community due to the emergence of implicit novel-view synthesis methods \cite{mildenhall_nerf_2020,reizenstein_common_2021,lombardi_neural_2019}.

 The classic dense pose estimation task estimates the parameters of many cameras with overlapping frusta, leveraging correspondence pairs between keypoints visible across images.
-It is typically addressed through a Structure-from-Motion (SfM) framework, which not only estimates the camera pose (Motion), but also extracts the 3D shape of the observed scene (Structure).
+It is typically addressed through a Structure-from-Motion (SfM) framework, which not only estimates the camera pose (Motion) but also extracts the 3D shape of the observed scene (Structure).
 During the last 30 years, SfM pipelines matured into a technology capable of reconstructing thousands \cite{agarwal_building_2009} if not millions \cite{heinly_2015_reconstructing} of free-form views.

-Surprisingly, the dense-view SfM pipeline~\cite{schaffalitzky_multi-view_2002} has remained mostly unchanged till today, even though individual components have incorporated deep learning advances~\cite{detone2018self,sarlin2020superglue,jin2021image,tang2018ba, Wang_2021_CVPR, lindenberger2021pixel}.
+Surprisingly, the structure of dense-view SfM pipeline~\cite{schaffalitzky_multi-view_2002} has remained mostly unchanged until today, even though individual components have incorporated deep learning advances~\cite{detone2018self,sarlin2020superglue,jin2021image,tang2018ba, Wang_2021_CVPR, lindenberger2021pixel}.
 SfM first estimates reliable image-to-image correspondences and, later, uses Bundle Adjustment (BA) to align all cameras into a common scene-consistent reference frame.
-Due to the significant complexity of the BA optimization landscape, a modern SfM pipeline \cite{schonberger_structure--motion_2016} comprises a carefully engineered iterative process which alternates between expanding the set of registered poses and executing a precise second-order BA optimizer \cite{Agarwal_Ceres_Solver_2022}.
+Due to the high complexity of the BA optimization landscape, a modern SfM pipeline \cite{schonberger_structure--motion_2016} comprises a carefully engineered iterative process alternating between expanding the set of registered poses and a precise 2nd-order BA optimizer \cite{Agarwal_Ceres_Solver_2022}.

 With the recent proliferation of deep geometry learning, the sparse pose problem, operating on a significantly smaller number of input views separated by wide baselines, has become of increasing interest.
 For many years, this sparse setting has been the Achilles' Heel of traditional pose estimation methods.
-Recently, RelPose \cite{zhang2022relpose} leveraged a deep network to implicitly learn the bundle-adjustment prior from a large dataset of images and corresponding camera poses.
+Recently, RelPose \cite{zhang2022relpose} leveraged a deep network to implicitly learn a bundle-adjustment prior from a large dataset of images and corresponding camera poses.
 The method has demonstrated performance superior to SfM in settings with less than ten input frames.
 However, in the many-image case, its accuracy cannot match the precise solution of the second-order BA optimizer from iterative SfM.
 Besides, it is limited to predicting rotations only.

 In this paper, we propose \clearname \ - a novel camera pose estimation approach that elegantly marries deep learning with correspondence-based constraints and therefore, is able to reconstruct camera positions at high accuracy both in the sparse-view and dense-view regimes.